 White Water Rafting on the Ocoee, Chattooga, and Chattahoochee

-Atlantans are lucky to be a short drive from many fantastic whitewater locations.
-The Ocoee, Chattooga, and Chattahoochee Rivers are all within a short one to two-hour drive from Atlanta.
+Atlantans can drive to many fantastic whitewater locations.
+The Ocoee, Chattooga, and Chattahoochee Rivers are all a short drive from Atlanta.
 At each spot, you’ll find fun and fast-paced whitewater adventures.
-There are quite a few whitewater outfitters and we recommend considering your skill level and interests when choosing them.

 Ride a Segway with ATL Cruzers